Isotropy statistics of CMB hot and cold spots: Introduction

 In this article, we use a new method to investigate the isotropy of the anisotropy pattern of the CMB radiation field.
-The local maxima and minima (i.e., hot and cold spots respectively) of the CMB are uniformly distributed over the surface of a two-sphere if the field is isotropic and does not contain any preferred direction.
+The local maxima (hot spots) and minima (cold spots) of the CMB are uniformly distributed over the surface of a two-sphere if the field is isotropic and does not contain any preferred direction.
 A breakdown from uniformity of the distributions of either or both of these types of spots then needs to be investigated to validate the null hypothesis of isotropy.
-We use the concept of the orientation matrix introduced by \citep{10.2307/30060119}, to probe any violations of uniformity of the distributions of hot and cold spots over the CMB sky.
+We use the concept of the orientation matrix introduced by Watson (1965) \citep{10.2307.2333824} and Scheidegger (1965) \citep{scheidegger_statistics_1965}, to probe any violations of uniformity of the distributions of hot and cold spots over the CMB sky.
 The method is unique in its nature, since if there is any non-uniformity present in the data, it provides a geometric description of the non-uniformity in terms of clustering or girdling (ring structure) and an additional measure of the magnitude of such a deviation from uniformity in terms of the so-called strength parameter.

 In earlier literature, the distribution of hot and cold spots of the CMB maps have been shown to encapsulate topological properties of the temperature field \citep{PhysRevD.64.083003}.
-Apart from possible primordial or residual systematic effects present in the cleaned CMB maps, any unusual features in cleaned maps may indicate presence of organised collections of structures (that give rise to clustered or girdled spots) or voids \citep{10.1093/mnras/stv488} between the source and observer.
+Apart from possible primordial or residual systematic effects present in the cleaned CMB maps, any unusual features such as clustered or girdled spots in cleaned maps may indicate presence of organised collections of structures or voids \citep{10.1093/mnras/stv488} between the source and observer.
 In addition, a higher signal-to-noise ratio at the hot spots \citep{10.1093/mnras/216.1.25P_sazhin,10.1093/mnras/226.3.655} as noted by \citep{Larson_2004}, makes them favourable to study.